History of Earth: Geologic time scale

-The history of the Earth can be organized chronologically according to the geologic time scale, which is split into intervals based on stratigraphic analysis.
+The history of Earth can be organized chronologically according to the geologic time scale, which is split into intervals based on stratigraphic analysis.

 Solar System formation

-The standard model for the formation of the Solar System (including the Earth) is the solar nebula hypothesis.
+The standard model for the formation of the Solar System (including Earth) is the solar nebula hypothesis.
 In this model, the Solar System formed from a large, rotating cloud of interstellar dust and gas called the solar nebula.
 It was composed of hydrogen and helium created shortly after the Big Bang 13.8 Ga (billion years ago) and heavier elements ejected by supernovae.
 About 4.5 Ga, the nebula began a contraction that may have been triggered by the shock wave from a nearby supernova.
 A shock wave would have also made the nebula rotate.
 As the cloud began to accelerate, its angular momentum, gravity, and inertia flattened it into a protoplanetary disk perpendicular to its axis of rotation.
 Small perturbations due to collisions and the angular momentum of other large debris created the means by which kilometer-sized protoplanets began to form, orbiting the nebular center.

 The center of the nebula, not having much angular momentum, collapsed rapidly, the compression heating it until nuclear fusion of hydrogen into helium began.
 After more contraction, a T Tauri star ignited and evolved into the Sun.
 Meanwhile, in the outer part of the nebula gravity caused matter to condense around density perturbations and dust particles, and the rest of the protoplanetary disk began separating into rings.
 In a process known as runaway accretion, successively larger fragments of dust and debris clumped together to form planets.
 Earth formed in this manner about 4.54 billion years ago (with an uncertainty of 1%) and was largely completed within 10–20 million years.
-The solar wind of the newly formed T Tauri star cleared out most of the material in the disk that had not already condensed into larger bodies.
+In June 2023, scientists reported evidence that the planet Earth may have formed in just three million years, much faster than the 10−100 million years thought earlier.
+Nonetheless, the solar wind of the newly formed T Tauri star cleared out most of the material in the disk that had not already condensed into larger bodies.
 The same process is expected to produce accretion disks around virtually all newly forming stars in the universe, some of which yield planets.